 - jump into the pool and turn back to the side

 - play with toys and swimming aids in the water happily

 - much much more!
 The possibilities are endless with swimming lessons, play and practice!

 Watch this short video!

-Swimming is a life skill.
-It can produce good quality swimmers with great co-ordination.
-It can help a child to listen and follow directions.
-It can be a great bonding experience for parent and child.
-It can build a child’s confidence.
+Swimming is a life skill which can produce good quality swimmers with great co-ordination.
+It can help a child to listen and follow directions and be a great bonding experience for parent and child.
+As well as build a child’s confidence.
 There are so many great opportunities for a child who can swim.

 We would love to hear your swimming success stories as the result of hard work and persistence.
 Please share in the comments section below.